jmettraux/aac_magic/src/spells.md

 Damage dealing cold finger.

-Threads generating cold are woven around the index finger of the weaver.
-The weaver is not affected negatively by the cold.
+Threads generating cold are woven around the index finger of the caster.
+The caster is not affected negatively by the cold.

 The threads can deal WP + skill cold damage.
 The GM can give an Evasion save to the victim if appropriate.